California Nursing License Requirements

 1. Complete a Registered Nursing Education Program.

-To ensure eligibility for licensure, it is best that prospective registered nurses complete a nursing education program that is approved by the California Board of Registered Nursing.5 If any part of the required instruction outlined by the California Board of Registered Nursing is completed at an unapproved program in California, the Board will not count the instruction and deny qualification for the National Council Licensing Examination.6 Approved education programs for registered nurses culminate in the award of at least an associate’s degree, but extend to programs culminating in a bachelor’s degree or entry level master’s degree as well.5 Programs approved by the California Board of Registered Nursing can be viewed on the Board’s website.5
+To ensure eligibility for licensure, prospective registered nurses should complete a nursing education program that is approved by the California Board of Registered Nursing.5 If any part of the required instruction outlined by the California Board of Registered Nursing is completed at an unapproved program in California, the Board will not count the instruction and deny qualification for the National Council Licensing Examination (NCLEX).6 Approved education programs for registered nurses culminate in the award of at least an associate’s degree, but extend to programs culminating in bachelor’s degrees as well as direct entry master’s degrees.5 Programs approved by the California Board of Registered Nursing can be viewed on the Board’s website.5

 2. Apply to the California Board of Registered Nurses for Licensure.